 - Enter the IP address that you're looking for in the search box.
-The network interfaces that meet your search criteria display.
+The network interfaces that meet your search criteria appear.

-- In the bottom pane, read the Description of the network interface to identify that resource that owns it.
+- In the bottom pane, read the Description of the network interface to identify the resource that owns it.

-Or, you can find the network interface that owns an IP address using the AWS CLI:
+Or, use the AWS CLI to find the network interface that owns an IP address:

 aws ec2 describe-network-interfaces --filters Name=addresses.private-ip-address,Values=IPv4 address

 - Replace IPv4 address with the IP address that you're investigating.

 - Confirm that you have the correct Region set in the configuration.
 Otherwise, manually specify the Region with the --region parameter.